ctrlplusb/easy-peasy/README.md

 const auditModel = {
   logs: [],
+  // Declare listeners on your model
-  //          👇 declare listeners via the helper
+  //          👇
   listeners: listen((on) => {
     on(
-      //           👇 pass in the reference to the action we wish to listen to todosModel.addTodo,
+      // Pass in the _reference_ to the action we wish to listen to
+      //           👇
+      todosModel.addTodo,
       // 👇 the action we wish to execute after `addTodo` has completed action((state, payload) => {
         state.logs.push(`Added a new todo: ${payload}`);
       })
     );

-  })
+    // You can define as many listeners as you like using the provided `on` })
 };